College of Health and Human Services2016-2017

 - PROGRAM FEE INFORMATION

 - Program fees are established by the Arizona Board of Regents (ABOR).
 A program fee of $5000 per year for each of three years has been approved for Flagstaff campus students in this program.
 A program fee of $7000 per year for each of three years has been approved for Phoenix Biomedical campus students in this program.
-A fee of $5200 per year for electroncially delivered courses has been approved for this program.

 Go to mobile site